vmware/terraform-provider-avi/website/docs/r/avi_nsxtsegmentruntime.html.markdown

 * `nw_name` - (Optional) Network name.
 Field introduced in 20.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `nw_ref` - (Optional) Corresponding network object in avi.
 It is a reference to an object of type network.
 Field introduced in 20.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `opaque_network_id` - (Optional) Opaque network id.
 Field introduced in 20.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+* `origin_id` - (Optional) Origin id applicable to security only cloud.
+Field introduced in 22.1.2.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
+* `security_only_nsxt` - (Optional) Nsxt segment belongs to security only cloud.
+Field introduced in 22.1.2.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `segment_gw` - (Optional) Segment gateway.
 Field introduced in 20.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `segment_gw6` - (Optional) V6 segment gateway.
 Field introduced in 20.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `segment_id` - (Optional) Segment id.
 Field introduced in 20.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.